40 Things to Do in the Black Hills: The Ultimate Summer Guide

 Rushmore Tramway Adventures is a tourist attraction in Keystone with a massive slide going through the hills.
 It is super fun!
 While you are there, check out the chairlift and zip-line if you are up for adrenaline-filled fun post your visit to Mount Rushmore.

 25. Visit Mount Rushmore National Memorial

-If you’re visiting during 4th of July, you might be in for an epic firework display of no other.
+If you’re visiting during 4th of July, you might be in for an epic firework display.
 Check schedules, though.
 Often the firework display is canceled due to seasonal fire danger.